 But perhaps her greatest win was the critics’ realization that Katharine Hepburn was unsinkable: you might be able to knock Kate down, but as The Philadelphia Story proved, you couldn’t keep her down.

-As Richard Watts of the New York Herald wrote:
+Richard Watts of the New York Herald realized this, and wrote:

 “Few actresses have been so relentless assailed by critics’ wit, columnists, magazine editors, and other professional assailers over so long a period of time.
 And, even if you confess that some of the abuse had a certain justice to it, you must admit she faced it gamely and unflinchingly and fought back with courage and gallantry.”